Tearran/jam-pi/README.md

 Just another menu for Pi configuration.

-`jam-pi` is a front-end for configng, with support for TUI interfaces and GUI(NOTE) interfaces.
+`jampi-config` is a front-end for configng, with support for TUI interfaces and GUI(NOTE) interfaces.
 It is a refactoring of `armbian-config` using Bash Utility, and allows for launching configuration scripts with functional programming to use with TUI, GUI(NOTE), or by passing command-line arguments.

 The idea is to use the provided API as a standalone application or as multiple applications.
 Some considerations for this design include: